 Combine the ingredients in a jar.
 Let a cotton pad soak up the mixture.
 Gently wipe your face with the pad, removing the makeup as you go.
 Essential oil gives an extra kick of relaxation; you can choose from anything you’d like.
 My favorite are grapefruit, lavender, cypress, cedarwood…

 When buying olive oil, make sure it’s of the highest quality, extra virgin, and organic.

 These pads take no time to make and are convenient to keep in your bathroom.
 I’m not the biggest fan of these as they’re a bit too messy for me, but you may find them useful.

 - 1 TBSP olive oil

 - a drop or two of essential oil of choice (lavender, sweet orange, or other lighter essential oils- I don’t recommend cinnamon, clove, peppermint…)

-Have you ever made homemade makeup remover with one of the DIY recipes?
+Have you ever made a homemade makeup remover with one of the DIY recipes?
 How does it work for you?